-Discussion
+4. Discussion

 The present study investigated IPV from a dyadic perspective using help-seeking women's reports of their own, and their partners', behaviors.
 Using prevalence statistics men and women appeared similar on the use of acts of physical aggression towards a partner.
 Men and women were more dissimilar on the prevalence of sexual aggression with half of men being reported to have used this, compared to just over a third of women.
 Half of the men and almost a third of the women used one or more acts of physical aggression within the last 12 months.
-These figures are similar to those found it an UK sample of men convicted on IPV and their female partners (Dobash et al., 2004).
-This suggests that such a pattern may be consistent with the classification of 'help-seeking' used in the current study and previous research (Ahmad et al., 2009: Cohen & Maclean.
+These figures are similar to those found in a UK sample of men convicted on IPV and their female partners [81].
+This suggests that such a pattern may be consistent with the classification of "help-seeking" used in the current study and previous research [77, 78].

-The mean levels of control for the classification of high controller were similar to the levels reported by women seeking shelter due to IPV from a UK sample that used the same controlling behavior measure (Graham-Kevan & Archer, 2003).
-Importantly, this suggests the cut-off used for the current analysis is appropriate (Johnson, 2008).
-Most women (74%) who used one or more acts of physical aggression used non-controlling aggression, whereas over half (59%) of men used controlling aggression.
-In comparison to previous samples the figures for women are consistent with Graham-Kevan and Archer (2007) and Johnson (1999).
-Prevalence of male controlling aggressors was lower in the current sample than data from a similar sample of help-seeking women in the US (Leone, et al., 2007).
+The mean levels of control for the classification of high controller were similar to the levels reported by women seeking shelter due to IPV from a UK sample that used the same controlling behavior measure [65, 66].
+Importantly, this suggests that the cut-off used for the current analysis is appropriate [82].
+Most women (74%) who used one or more acts of physical aggression used noncontrolling aggression, whereas over half (59%) of men used controlling aggression.
+In comparison to previous samples, the figures for women are consistent with Graham-Kevan [26] and Johnson [83].
+Prevalence of male controlling aggressors was lower in the current sample than data from a similar sample of helpseeking women in the USA [47].
 Although it may be that US men are more likely to be high controllers compared to men from Mozambique, there may also be a cultural explanation.
-In western nations there is a presumption of sexual equality and therefore men may need to exert more direct control towards their partners to achieve a similar level of dominance as Mozambique men.
+In western nations, there is a presumption of sexual equality and therefore men may need to exert more direct control towards their partners to achieve a similar level of dominance as Mozambique men.
 Support for this interpretation comes from emerging data from Hong Kong.
-Here research combining the CBS-R with qualitative interviews with women is finding that a subset (approximately 10%) of the women who reported very low levels of control by their husband appeared to have internalized the ethos of paternal authority to such an extent that their husbands may not need to exert overt control (Tiwari, personal communication June 2011).
+Here research combining the CBS-R with qualitative interviews with women is finding that a subset (approximately 10%) of the women who reported very low levels of control by their husband appeared to have internalized the ethos of paternal authority to such an extent that their husbands may not need to exert overt control (Tiwari, personal communication, June 2011).
 This suggests that acceptance of traditional gender roles may be worth exploring in future research.

-In the current study, classifying the relationships dyadically revealed that the predominant relationship type was non-violent.
-Of those relationships where violence was used the most prevalent type in this sample was a SCV (56%), followed by relationships with a male intimate terrorist (VIT 28%), male and female intimate terrorists (MVC 11%) and a female intimate terrorist (IT 5%).
-Within these violent relationships the majority of relationships were mutually violent, followed by the man only violent, with less than 10% of relationships having a sole female aggressor.
-There was a higher proportion of non-violent women in this sample than found in previous studies (DeMaris, 1987; Gray & Foshee, 1997; Morse, 1995; O'Leary et al.,

-1989; Riggs, 1993; Roscoe & Callahan, 1985; Simmons, Lehmann, Cobb & Fowler, 2005), which is to be expected in a sample of help-seeking women.
-This cannot however, be used to draw conclusions about the wider gender symmetry/asymmetry debate as the present sample is skewed towards female victims (Graham-Kevan & Archer, 2003b).
+In the current study, classifying the relationships dyadically revealed that the predominant relationship type was nonviolent.
+Of those relationships where violence was used, the most prevalent type in this sample was an SCV (56%), followed by relationships with a male intimate terrorist (VIT 28%), male and female intimate terrorists (MVC 11%), and a female intimate terrorist (IT 5%).
+Within these violent relationships, the majority of relationships were mutually violent, followed by the man only violent, with less than 10% of relationships having a sole female aggressor.
+There was a higher proportion of nonviolent women in this sample than found in previous studies [31, 84-87], which is to be expected in a sample of help-seeking women.
+This cannot, however, be used to draw conclusions about the wider gender symmetry/asymmetry debate as the present sample is skewed towards female victims [66].